Are you overlooking important terms on your legal contract? Read more

 I also attend court and conferences with barristers multiple times a month.
 I have recently been in virtual court for the following reasons:

-• Children hearing concerning safeguards to ensure that two children are not abducted and retained in the Middle East.
+Children hearing concerning safeguards to ensure that two children are not abducted and retained in the Middle East.

-• Private finance hearing (as opposed to a court hearing) concerning reaching a financial settlement in a case where assets exceeded £8m.
+Private finance hearing (as opposed to a court hearing) concerning reaching a financial settlement in a case where assets exceeded £8m.

-• Children hearing where a mother who had retained a child without the father’s permission was sectioned under the Mental Health Act.
+Children hearing where a mother who had retained a child without the father’s permission was sectioned under the Mental Health Act.

-I analyse expert reports weekly, correspond with clients, barristers, the court and solicitors on a day-to-day basis, and I regularly put together court bundles.
+I analyse expert reports weekly, correspond with clients, barristers, the court, and solicitors on a day-to-day basis, and I regularly put together court bundles.

 I also carry out a lot of marketing and business development.
 To be a well-rounded family lawyer it is important to think about how you can market yourself and your law firm to raise awareness, build a reputation and attract new clients.

 I use my legal Instagram account @londonfamilysolicitor to interact with people every day.
 I post slides twice a week about family law topics.
 I do this to help explain family law to the public, particularly those who cannot afford a family solicitor.
-I want to help aspiring family solicitors get to grips with family law and understand whether it is right for them.
+I also want to help aspiring family solicitors get to grips with family law and understand whether it is right for them.

 Networking with other family lawyers, barristers, barrister clerks and independent financial advisors is important too.
 Family lawyers are always invited to events, from parties hosted by barristers and charity pub quizzes to yearly family law conferences and seminars.
-Before the pandemic, I co-hosted a cocktail evening class at BLM for family solicitors and barristers, attended an event at the Shard hosted by an independent financial advisor at St James’s Place and went rock-climbing with a barrister and other family solicitors.
+Before the pandemic, I co-hosted a cocktail evening class at BLM for family solicitors and barristers, attended an event at the Shard hosted by an independent financial advisor at St James’s Place, and went rock-climbing with a barrister and other family solicitors.

-I went on to choose the family law elective at ULaw.
+I went on to choose the family law elective at university.
 It was very different to my university module but in a good way.
 It confirmed to me that this was the area of law I wished to pursue.
-The ULaw elective focused on how family law works in practice rather than the theoretical side.
+The elective focused on how family law works in practice rather than the theoretical side.
 Instead of writing long essays on whether divorce law should be reformed, I was given problem-solving questions and had to draft short, accurate and clear advice.
-Instead of reading lots of case law and writing broad-brush essays, I considered key family law legislation and principles, and advised fictional clients on what this means for them.
+Instead of reading lots of case law and writing broad-brush essays, I considered key family law legislation and principles, and advised fictional clients on what this meant for them.

 Working in private family law, I very rarely find myself getting emotional.
-That’s because I specialise in divorce, finance and wealth protection agreements.
-In relation to children matters, I empathise with clients who have not seen their child in a long time or whose child is relocating abroad with the other parent.
+That’s because I specialise in divorce, finance, and wealth protection agreements.
+In relation to children, I empathise with clients who have not seen their child in a long time or whose child is relocating abroad with the other parent.
 It is certainly not a nice feeling to see a client break down and cry.
 However, during these times, I remind myself that I am helping and supporting my clients to navigate these legally complex and highly stressful situations.
 I like to think that I take a burden off their shoulders, making their lives that little bit easier.

 Wellbeing is extremely important in family law.
-Divorce, finances, domestic violence and children disputes are stressful.
-In addition to this, clients can treat their family lawyer as an emotional outlet, whether that emotion is anger, sadness, denial or depression.
-Family lawyers tend to inadvertently take on the role of counsellor, therapist, GP and divorce coaches.
+Divorce, finances, domestic violence, and children disputes are stressful.
+In addition to this, clients can treat their family lawyer as an emotional outlet, whether that emotion is anger, sadness, denial, or depression.
+Family lawyers tend to inadvertently take on the role of counsellor, therapist, GP, and divorce coaches.
 This can become overwhelming.

 Unless I am exceptionally busy or I have a court hearing coming up, I tend to start work at 9 am and log off at 5.30 pm.
 I do not check my emails after work unless I am waiting for something urgent to come in.
 I make sure that I take a one-hour lunch break when I walk to get some fresh air or do some other form of exercise.
 After work, I tend to go to the gym, relax with my family or see friends.

 I’m very proud of what I’ve achieved in 2021.
 In April, I was promoted to associate.
 In July I was shortlisted by Citywealth Future Leaders for two awards; Family Lawyer of the Year (Associate) and Future Leader Initiative of the Year.
 Then, in September, I was shortlisted by the LexisNexis Family Law Awards for Family Law Young Solicitor of the Year and Family Law Commentator of the Year.
-I never saw this coming when I was put on furlough in early 2020, so I am incredibly grateful.

 • Reach out and support as many charities and communities as I can on Instagram.